Want the secondhand scoop?

 Just two days later, on Mar.
 6, the U.S. offered some reprieve with its tariffs, indicating they would be paused through Apr.
 2 so long as the goods in question were USMCA-compliant.

-Canada is planning more tariffs on another $125 billion worth of retail goods, but on Mar.
+Canada was planning more tariffs on another $125 billion worth of retail goods, but on Mar.
 6 paused the second set of tariffs and has not reinstated them.

-For the latest on this, scroll to the top of this article.
+There have been many back-and-forth-developments over the following months, but for the latest and most relevant, scroll to the top of this article.

 More tariffs resources from The Vintage Seeker